 Before you can start reviewing, another student or group has to submit their work for work to be assigned to you.
 If the teacher has set a hand-in deadline, you will get work assigned to you after the deadline.
 If you are not assigned to review anything yet, you will see this screen below.

 After your peers submitted their work, you can start reviewing.

-It is also possible to write a comment by clicking on the pen icon.
+It is also possible to write a comment by clicking on the plus icon.
 You can also link your comment to a certain part of the text by making a selection.
 You can either annotate a certain area of the document as seen below, or annotate a sentence or word in the document.
+As seen in the example below, you can also reuse feedback you have given previously.
 When your peer has uploaded a video or audio file, you can select a part of the timeline to link your comment to.
 When writing a comment, you can indicate if it is a compliment or suggestion if desired, additionally, you can choose to add an attachment to the comment.
 To save the comment, press post.

-Below you can see that the student has given a 6 out of 7 rating, wrote a comment belonging to a piece of text and chose to write a compliment.
+Below you can see that the student has given a 4 out of 4 rating and chose to write a compliment.